 The six years I spent at the University of Notre Dame as a graduate student have also enhanced my analytical and problem- solving skills.
 I decided to focus my research on something unfamiliar to aerospace and mechanical engineers, such as the molecular dynamics (MD) study of nanofluids.
 I initially worked for over one year on the computational fluid dynamics (CFD) model of multi-phase (particulate) mixtures.
 I wrote my own code with large-scale parallel algorithms, that would account for several multi-physics and multi-scale phenomena typical of multi-phase flows.
 I authored three papers, and more publications are currently on their way.

 In my ongoing experience in industry, I have had the opportunity to broaden my expertise and learned first-hand how engineering practice and research, in particular computational methods, are implemented in an industrial R&D setting.
 During my 4 years at Piramal Critical Care had a substantial exposure to regulatory affairs, and to the development of design history files, including project plans, design input definitions, and risk and safety assessments.
 Within nine months I was promoted to R&D Project Manager, and I had the privilege to lead a group of several engineers and scientists from diverse fields and backgrounds, towards the completion, regulatory filing, and launch of new inhalant anesthetic drugs and medical devices.
 I had the opportunity to lead the outsourcing of several resources and suppliers, and I coordinated the decision making process between R&D, marketing, finance, supply chain and operations on a daily basis.
-In May 2016, after succesfully receiving European approvals for Piramal's new anesthetic drug Desflurane, I moved on in my career and joined Becton Dickinson, where I am currently a Principal R&D Engineer within the Infection Prevention platform.
+In May 2016, after succesfully receiving European approvals for Piramal's new anesthetic drug Desflurane, I moved on in my career and joined Becton Dickinson, where I am currently a Sr. Program Manager within the Advanced Repair and Reconstruction platform of the BD Surgery business.

 “Shoot for the moon.
 Even if you miss, you'll land among the stars.”
 Norman Vincent Peale